Dean of School of Psychology / Professor

 Biography

-Hirohito Kondo conducted research on the nature of working memory and attentional control while a PhD student.
-He obtained his PhD (Experimental Psychology) from Kyoto University in 2002 and spent one year as a postdoctoral fellow.
-His interest in conscious awareness has led him to investigate where and how meaningful perceptual objects are formed in the human brain.
-He took up a Research Scientist at NTT Communication Science Laboratories in 2003.
-He was also a Visiting Scholar, United Graduate School of Child Development, Osaka University from 2014 to 2016.
-He came to Chukyo University at Nagoya in 2017, where he is currently a Professor of the School of Psychology.
+Hirohito Kondo conducted extensive research on the nature of working memory and attentional control during his PhD studies.
+He earned his PhD in Experimental Psychology from Kyoto University in 2002, followed by a year as a post-doctoral fellow.
+His deep interest in conscious awareness has driven him to explore mechanisms underlying the formation of meaningful perceptual objects in the human brain.
+In 2003, he joined NTT Communication Science Laboratories as a Research Scientist.
+From 2014 to 2016, he also served as a Visiting Scholar at the United Graduate School of Child Development, Osaka University.
+In 2017, he joined Chukyo University in Nagoya, where he currently holds the position of Dean and Professor at the School of Psychology.

 Research Interests